 This St. Lazare area is known mostly for the big French department stores of Au Printemps and Galeries Lafayette who have their main branches nearby.
 But once you've had your fill of those, it's worth trekking around the corner to this little indoor shopping mall, a converted Passage.
 Paris is riddled with « passages » which are traditionally indoor walkways often built between buildings.
 They are forerunners, if you will, to indoor shopping malls.
 This one, Passage du Havre, has been top-to-bottom renovated.
 There is also a FNAC for the electronic gadget-geeks among you, a Sephora and an Yves Rocher for the ladies looking to stock up on beauty supplies.
 And there's even a Louis Pion for the luxury inclined.
 The only suprises you'll get here are how big and spacious the interior is and how lovely it is to enjoy escalators that actually work.

 The newest of Paris's shopping centers, Beaugrenelle Paris offers the sort of shopping mall-like experience you know and love back home.
-It's about a 15 minute walk west of the Eiffel Tower, so away from the city center.
+It's about a 15 minute walk west of the Eiffel Tower, so not smack in the city center.
 But it conveniently sits right next to the river bank (quai) so no worries you'd walk past and miss it.
-The shopping mall is divided into three separate buildings with the Panoramique building the one that houses Marks & Spencer.
+The shopping mall is divided into three separate buildings with the Panoramique building the one that houses movie theaters and fast food eateries like Chipotle.
 It's a three-storey building, this one, and its upper floor restaurants, like the hip Bermuda Onion, offer gorgeous views out onto the Seine and overlook the Maison de la Radio France.
-There's also a Chipotle on this side, one of the few in the city.
 The ground floor is a Pathé cinema mutli-plex.
-Other shops you can find here at Beaugrenelle are FNAC, Hollister, Aubade, Lacoste, Mango, Café Coton... and more.
-(0153952400)
+Venture across the street and shops you can find here at Beaugrenelle are FNAC, Hema, Darty, Lacoste, Zara, Maje... and more.